viaacode/sipin-sip-validator/README.md

-# SIPin SIP Parser
+# SIPin SIP Validator

 ## Synopsis
-A service that parse and validates the unzipped SIP:
+A service that parses and validates the unzipped SIP:
  - Parse the bag folder and validate it.
  - Parse the SIP:
    - Validate the metadata files with the corresponding XSDs.